talebim/IRA-Unet/README.md

 1.Register and download ACDC-2017 dataset from https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html

+2.Run the script preprocess.py.

+3.A folder named loc192 will be created which contain preprocessed and croped train and validation dataset.

-2.Run the script main.py.
+4.Run the script main.py.

 ```
-python main.py --Data-root --Loc-path --Save-path
+python main.py --Data-root --Save-path
 ```
 Data-root: Folder to which you put training data

-Loc-path: Where to save preprocessed and localized images

 Save-path: Where to save segmented images

 The segmented image of test set will be saved in outputs

 ## **Steps to test the pretrained model:**
- 1.To reproduce the results download weights of our best model in :
+1.To reproduce the results, download weights of our best model from

- 1.download ACDC-2017 dataset from https://www.creatis.insa-lyon.fr/Challenge/acdc/index.html
+2.Put the last.ckpt file in ckpt folder

-2.Run the script main.py.
+2.Run the script predict.py.

 ## **Requirements**
 The code is tested on Ubuntu 20.04 with the following components: